Self-Adaptive Systems: A Systematic Literature Review Across Categories and Domains: Introduction

 In the grand challenge presented by IBM~\cite{Kephart2003}, SASs were to provide self-management properties such as self-configuration, self-optimization, self-healing, and self-protection.
 This challenge led to the establishment of the International Conference on Autonomic Computing (ICAC) as well as establishing foundational theory on SASs~\cite{1301336}.
 Self-adaptive approaches range from static, reactive, parametric solutions to dynamic, proactive, structural solutions.
 The former approaches are based in predetermined plans and configurations while the latter approaches commonly leverage the power of AI/ML~\cite{Weyns2018}.

-While systematic reviews have been conducted to characterize the state of the art of specific aspects of self-adaptive systems such as requirements~\cite{yang2014systematic, sucipto2015systematic}, claims and evidence~\cite{weyns2012claims}, quality attributes~\cite{mahdavi2017systematic}, and machine learning in the context of SAS~\cite{saputri2020application}, there is a lack of systematic work spanning and providing an overview of all aspects of self-adaptive systems.
+While systematic reviews have been conducted to characterize the state of the art of specific aspects of self-adaptive systems such as requirements~\cite{yang2014systematic, sucipto2015systematic}, claims and evidence~\cite{review1102}, quality attributes~\cite{mahdavi2017systematic}, and machine learning in the context of SAS~\cite{saputri2020application}, there is a lack of systematic work spanning and providing an overview of all aspects of self-adaptive systems.
 In this work, we contribute a systematic literature review into self-adaptive systems which categorizes papers into five categories (Technological, Methodology, Perspective, Analytical, Empirical) and summarizes trends and developments across time, categories, and related attributes.

 Our review characterizes the development of a research area over 30 years, from theoretical and model based papers in the 1990s and practical implementations and frameworks in the early 2000s to the ramping up period featuring more holistic and generic approaches, which were forthwith extended to frameworks and exemplars.
 While web services were prevalent in the field as application domain for much of the foundational years, Internet of Things (IoT) and Infrastructure as a Service (IaaS) have dominated self-adaptive systems in the last five years.

-Below, we first present our methodology before we provide a chronological overview of research on self-adaptive systems.
+To the best of our knowledge, this is the first systematic literature review on self-adaptive systems produced after the ramping up of the research field that is not limited to a specific aspect of the field, such as the aforementioned reviews.
+Our main contribution is the cataloging of research on self-adaptive systems and the organization of this catalog according to paper categories, application domains, and additional attributes specific to each paper category.
+This catalog serves multiple purposes: (i) summarizing the state of the art for practitioners by providing a multi-faceted overview of previous and current work, (ii) identifying current trends and gaps for researchers by organizing content over time and exposing common and uncommon attribute combinations, and (iii) highlighting areas with high potential impact to guide educators in assessing which skills will be particularly relevant for future decision makers.

+We find that the current state of the art in self-adaptive systems is focused on developing methodologies and technology in the area of cloud-based services, such as IoT and IaaS.
+Even though research on self-adaptive systems tends to be diverse, empirical and analytical research is currently playing a smaller role, as are other application domains.
+Perhaps encouragingly, many approaches are evaluated using real-world case studies, with less reliance on simulations.
+The importance of self-adaptive systems is rapidly growing in areas such as bio-inspired approaches, security, and cyber physical systems.
+Going forward, we expect to see a shift towards empirical studies as the research field continues to mature, with industrial case studies in a diverse range of application domains.